-Merritt Lake Trail is a 4.6 mile heavily trafficked out and back trail located near Leavenworth, WA that features a lake.
+Merritt Lake Trail is a 4.6 mile heavily trafficked out and back trail located near Leavenworth, Washington that features a lake.
 The trail is rated as moderate and primarily used for hiking, mountain biking, and snowshoeing.

 Directions from Lake Wenatchee: Take State Route 207 south, then U.S. Highway 2 west to Forest Service Rd #657.
 Follow 657 north for approximately 1.5 miles to the trailhead.